 Under general supervision, employees maintain data integrity through the review of data before data entry and/or through the review of reports generated from the data.
 Employees use fourth-generation languages such as Focus and dBase to create reports for users within and outside of the immediate office.
-Work requires knowledge of the file structures to produce reports.
-Employees typically spend a small percentage of time in the data entry function and in routine office support work.
-Work at this level is distinguished from the higher level by more responsibility for data integrity and less time spent in actual report writing.
-Report generation at this level is typically less complex.
-Employees may have some involvement in systems security, troubleshooting and training of users.
-Employees typically report to a program administrator or a user liaison/coordinator.
+Work requires an in-depth knowledge of the file structures to produce reports.
+Work at this level is distinguished from the lower level by a larger percentage of time spent in actual report writing and reports are typically more complex.
+Employees may have some involvement in systems security, trouble-shooting and training of users.
+Employees typically report to a program administrator or an Information Systems Liaison.